-Your success as a president depends on your ability, not only to maintain order, but to also guide the meeting so it moves progressively toward its goal.
+One of the duties of a club's Vice President is to preside over meetings when the President is absent.
+Your success depends on your ability, not only to maintain order, but to also guide the meeting so it moves progressively toward its goal.
 There are a variety of meetings that you may preside over.
 Examples include formal business meetings, program meetings, banquets or committee meetings.